 Exploit Risk Response Strategy

-Exploiting is about doing everything to make sure the event happens.
-In this risk response strategy, you make sure the opportunity is realized.
-Here, you take the opportunity very seriously and develop a strategy to realize it.
+Exploiting is about doing everything to ensure that the event happens.
+In this risk response strategy, you make sure you realize the opportunity, you take the opportunity seriously and develop a strategy to realize it.

-Simply put, in exploit risk response strategy, you increase the chance of the event happening to 100%.
+Simply put, with the exploit risk response strategy, you increase the chance of the event happening to 100%.

-Suppose you are constructing a building, and suddenly the client tells you that if you complete the project two months before the actual completion date, he will give you some extra money.
+Suppose you are constructing a building, and suddenly the client tells you that if you complete the project two months before the actual completion date, he will give you a financial incentive.

-This is an opportunity for you and you must realize it.
+This is an opportunity for you, and management asks that you realize this opportunity.
 Therefore, you do everything to complete the project ahead of time.
-You give overtime to your team members, bring some more manpower, motivate team members by announcing rewards if they help you complete the project ahead of time, etc.
+You give overtime to your team members, bring in more employees, motivate the team members by announcing rewards if they help you complete the project ahead of time, etc.

-In the exploit risk response strategy, you are doing everything to make sure the opportunity is realized.
+In the exploit risk response strategy, you are doing everything to realize the opportunity.
 You do not merely try to get this opportunity; you ensure that you get it.

 The following are a few differences between enhance and exploit risk response strategies:

-- In the enhance risk response strategy you try to realize opportunity, while in the exploit risk response strategy you ensure realizing the opportunity.
+- In the enhance risk response strategy you try to realize the opportunity, while in the exploit risk response strategy you ensure that you will realize the opportunity.

-- In the enhance risk response strategy you increase the probability of the opportunity happening, while in the exploit risk response strategy you increase the opportunity to 100%.
+- In the enhance risk response strategy you increase the probability of the opportunity happening, while in the exploit risk response strategy you increase the probability to 100%.

-- The enhance risk response strategy can be considered the opposite of the mitigation risk response strategy, and the exploit risk response strategy can be considered the opposite of the avoid risk response strategy.
+- The enhance risk response strategy can be considered the opposite of the mitigation risk response strategy, while the exploit risk response strategy can be regarded as the opposite of the avoid risk response strategy.

-So, what do you think about Enhance Risk Response and Exploit Risk Response Strategies?
-Let me know in the comments below.
+So, what do you think about enhance risk response and exploit risk response strategies?
+Let me know in the comments section below.